oopaze/Machine-Learning/README.md

 Perceptron: A artificial intelligence with only one neuronio and layer

-RedeNeural: A artificial intelligence with multiples neuronium and only one layer/ tested with Mini Games - Buble Bar
+RedeNeural: A artificial intelligence with multiples neuronium and only one layer - tested with Mini-Games/buble_bar